toastedqu/toastedqu.github.io/content/docs/ml/supervised.md

     - High computational cost
     - Low interpretability

+&nbsp;

 ## Random Forest
 Idea: Bagging with Decision Trees

 Model/Algorithm:
 1. Bootstrap.
 2. Create a full decision tree (no pruning).
-On each node, randomly select $\sqrt{n}$ features from the bootstrapped subset.
+On each node, randomly select $\sqrt{n}$ features from bootstrapped subset.
 Find the best split.
-3. Repeat 1-2 to create a random forest till #tree limit.
+3. Repeat 1-2 to create a random forest till #tree reaches limit.
 4. Use out-of-bag samples to determine the accuracy of each tree.

 Prediction: Take a majority/average vote of all trees.